johnpiapian/youtube-title-extractor/README.md

 You can interact with the console by running the app like the following:
 > python app.py

-Alternatively, you can pass the necessary values directly as flags.
+Alternatively, you can pass the necessary values directly as flags:
 > python app.py [playlist_id] [filename] [filetype]

 For example (exclude extension from filename):